Glacier National Park

 - If a bear approaches in a defensive manner (appears agitated and/or charges), stop.
 Do not run.
 Talk quietly to the bear.
 Prepare to deploy your bear spray.
 If contact appears imminent and you do not have bear spray, protect your chest and abdomen by falling to the ground on your stomach, clasp your hands around the back of your neck, and leave your pack on for protection.
 If the bear attempts to roll you over, try to stay on your stomach.
 If the attack is defensive, the bear will leave once it recognizes you are not a threat.
 If the attack is prolonged, FIGHT BACK!

-For more detailed information, watch our Bear Safety video.
+For more detailed information, watch this Bear Safety video.

 This aerosol pepper spray temporarily incapacitates bears.
 It is an effective, non-toxic, and non-lethal means of deterring aggressive bears.
 Under no circumstances should bear spray create a false sense of security or serve as a substitute for practicing standard safety precautions in bear country.